sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 {task-id, start-time, x, y, programmer, verb-loc, verb-name, line, this, task-size}
 ```

-where task-id is an integer identifier for this queued task, start-time is the time after which this task will begin execution (in time() format), x and y are obsolete values that are no longer interesting, programmer is the permissions with which this task will begin execution (and also the player who owns this task), verb-loc is the object on which the verb that forked this task was defined at the time, verb-name is that name of that verb, line is the number of the first line of the code in that verb that this task will execute, this is the value of the variable ‘this’ in that verb, and task-size is the size of the task in bytes.
+where task-id is an integer identifier for this queued task, start-time is the time after which this task will begin execution (in time() format), x and y are obsolete values that are no longer interesting, programmer is the permissions with which this task will begin execution (and also the player who owns this task), verb-loc is the object on which the verb that forked this task was defined at the time, verb-name is that name of that verb, line is the number of the first line of the code in that verb that this task will execute, this is the value of the variable `this` in that verb, and task-size is the size of the task in bytes.
 For reading tasks, start-time is -1.

 The x and y fields are now obsolete and are retained only for backward-compatibility reasons.
 They may be reused for new purposes in some future version of the server.